Film Professional Flummoxed By Acting Non-professionals

 Either because Hawks at this point in his directorial career had come to rely so strongly on highly “professional” actors like Hawksian favorites Cary Grant (Bringing Up Baby , OAHW, HGF) and John Wayne (RR, RB) – along with memorable “strong women” roles for actresses like Rosalind Russell (HGF), Barbara Stanwyck (Ball of Fire ), and Angie Dickinson (RB) – or because he had become disinterested in mentoring or lavishing attention on up-and-coming performers, the decision to cast RL7000 with mainly unprofessional actors is a curious one for the veteran director, especially when the writing, pacing, and structure of the film is there, but the performances simply are not.
 Indeed, the romantic storyline that comes off best is mainly due to the chemistry between future star James Caan – who would inch further to full-fledged stardom with Hawks’ delayed El Dorado (1966) – and accomplished character actress Marianna Hill (Godfather, Part II ), whose sex-charged and jealousy-tinged scenes at their hotel and later on the speedway exude the crackle and energy achieved in Hawks’ best films.

 Despite the notable inexperience of many of its actors, the film is eminently watchable throughout, with the visual gloss of scenes set in the group’s nightclub hangout and Holiday Inn lodgings – lavishly dressed in the mid-century, ultra-modernist mode – a bizarre and bracing visual contrast to grainy, highly explicit race-track footage of crashes, burning explosions, and car length-rolling flips.
-(The latter spectacularly captured by the film’s second unit.)
+(Whether spectacularly captured by the film’s second unit or indifferently inserted from stock footage, the action doesn’t quite match, but it does set a mood of danger, if not believability.)
 And for those diehard Hawks aficionados who have just about accustomed and/or resigned themselves to the mid-film duet between Dean Martin and Ricky Nelson in Rio Bravo, there are further musical challenges awaiting in Red Line, with ’60s Batman TV series composer Nelson Riddle’s rockin’ & swingin’ updates of old folk tunes, ranging from Old Grey Mare to She’ll Be Comin’ Around The Moutain, culminating in story- and character-“jinxed” newcomer Holly McGregor’s throaty sprechgesang to the racing ballad Wildcat Jones.
 Cringe-inducing fun all-around, adding extra layers of enjoyment to car-racing melodramatics and crack-ups.
 (Extra-extra layers of enjoyment courtesy of supporting cast member George Takei – as pit mechanic Kato – and bit-part waitress Teri Garr, enthusiastically dancing in separate scenes to the decidedly undanceable music.)

 The straight-ahead, non-flashy visual style favored by film storyteller Hawks is well-captured by Kino Lorber’s Blu-ray release, with the roaring revs and metal-on-metal impacts fairly overpowering my sensitive speakers.
 (Basically, if they’d in fact been blown out I would have considered it to have been in a very good cinematic cause.)
 Film historians Julie Kirgo, daughter of Red Line 7000 screenwriter George Kirgo, and Nick Redman provide an absorbing audio commentary which helps to point out and contextualize both the strengths and deficiencies of this feature-length clash between the Old Hollywood and the emerging New.
 The Great Film Professional may have been flummoxed here by new screen talent, but directors ranging from Martin Scorsese and Robert Altman to John Carpenter and Quentin Tarantino would later arise to pick up the mantle, in their individual ways, on both his effortless style and economy of storytelling.